frcode/python-ibmdb-wiki/APIs.md

 * `None` - the bind failed

 ### ibm_db.callproc ###
-`( resource[, parameters] ) ibm_db.callproc( IBM_DBConnection connection, string procname [, parameters] )`
+`( IBM_DBStatement [, ...] ) ibm_db.callproc( IBM_DBConnection connection, string procname [, parameters] )`

 **Description**

 Calls a stored procedure with the given name.
 The parameters tuple must contain one entry for each argument (IN/OUT/INOUT) that the procedure expects.
 Returns an IBM_DBStatement containing result sets and modified copy of the input parameters.
 IN parameters are left untouched whereas INOUT/OUT parameters are possibly replaced by new values.

 A call to a stored procedure may return zero or more result sets.
-You can retrieve a row as tuple/dictionary from the IBM_DBStatement resource using ibm_db.fetch_assoc(), ibm_db.fetch_both(), or ibm_db.fetch_tuple().
+You can retrieve a row as a tuple/dict from the IBM_DBStatement using ibm_db.fetch_assoc(), ibm_db.fetch_both(), or ibm_db.fetch_tuple().
 Alternatively, you can use ibm_db.fetch_row() to move the result set pointer to next row and fetch a column at a time with ibm_db.result().

 Samples for the API usage can be referred from test_146_CallSPINAndOUTParams.py, test_148_CallSPDiffBindPattern_01.py or test_52949_TestSPIntVarcharXml.py.

 **Parameters**
-* connection - A valid database connection resource as returned from ibm_db.connect() or ibm_db.pconnect()
+* connection - A valid IBM_DBConnection
-* procname - A valide strored procedure name
+* procname - A valid strored procedure name
 * parameters - A tuple containing as many parameters as required by the stored procedure.

 **Return Values**
-* On success, a tuple containing:
-    * resource - an IBM_DBStatement object
-    * parameters - the parameters to the procedure
+* On success, a tuple containing an IBM_DBStatement object followed by the parameters passed to the procedure, if any.
 * On failure, the value `None`

-NOTE: The return value contains a single tuple, so the parameters are not nested.
-This means that parameter 1 is at index 1, parameter 2 is at index 2, ...

 ### ibm_db.client_info ###